artyuum/request-dto-mapper-bundle/README.md

 - **PreDtoValidationEvent** - dispatched before the validation is made, this allows you to alter the DTO object (if the validation is enabled).
 - **PostDtoMappingEvent** - disptached at the very end of the process, this allows you to alter the DTO before it's passed to the controller.
 ****

+## Known limitations
+1. Doesn't work with DTOs that have dependencies. (e.g. injecting a class in the DTO's constructor)